BRTResearch/AIChip_Paper_List/README.md

 # The Chronological Listing of Papers

 <br>
 Now we list all the papers we have collected.
-If it is linkable, it link to the summary of the paper and the summaries are still updating.<br>
+If it is linkable, it is linked to the summary of the paper and the summaries are still updating.<br>

 ## ISCA 2015
 <table>